kranthivtalent/AWS-Session/README.md

 > NOTE - We will have to edit the **inbound rules** in the security group of our EC2, in order to allow traffic from our particular port

+Continue run npm is below
+Using PM2 module:

+Installing module in project Directory:

+#sudo npm install pm2@latest -g

+Start Your Node.js Application by pm2.

+#pm2 start server.js

+All processes listed up which are registered with pm2.

+#pm2 list

+We can also stop any process runs by pm2 stop command:

+#pm2 stop all
+#pm2 stop [id number]

 ### Project is deployed on AWS 🎉